ASTEROID ASTROLOGY

 Moira: The Whole Pattern

 Moira is the collective name of the three Fates and the singular Greek word for share or portion.
-The asteroid 638 Moira can be read as the overall karmic structure of a life, the pattern that includes beginnings, durations, and endings but is not reducible to any of them.
-Where the three individual Fates each describe one phase, Moira describes the architecture itself.
+The asteroid 638 Moira can be read as the overall pattern that includes beginnings, durations, and endings but is not reducible to any of them.

-Most Fates readings are stronger when the three sisters are read first and Moira second.
-The specific mechanics of Klotho, Lachesis, and Atropos give the reading its resolution.
-Moira provides the context.
-Together the four give an unusually rich picture of the karmic timing of a life, which is valuable information even when the content of the life is changing in ways the chart owner cannot predict.
+Most Fates readings are clearer when the three sisters are read first and Moira second.
+The specific mechanics of Klotho, Lachesis, and Atropos give the reading its structure.
+Moira provides context.
+Together the four offer mythic language for timing questions, not a fixed map of a life.

 How to Use the Fates Cluster

-The Fates are best used for readings about timing, pattern, and karmic architecture rather than for daily questions.
-Bring them in when a client is asking about the shape of a life across years, when a chapter is ending and you want to read how the completion is structured, when a new beginning is emerging and you want to know how it tends to start in this chart, or when the length of something has become the question.
+The Fates are best used for readings about timing and pattern rather than for daily questions.
+Bring them in when someone is already asking about the shape of a chapter, the feeling of an ending, the emergence of a beginning, or the length of a process.
 For everyday life readings, the classical planets and the Big Four asteroids will usually be enough.

 When you do read the trio, read them in order: Klotho for what is beginning, Lachesis for how long, Atropos for how it ends, Moira for the pattern they form.
 This sequence mirrors the myth and tends to produce the cleanest readings.
 Trying to read Atropos before Klotho, which is sometimes tempting when an ending feels pressing, often produces partial pictures.
 The cut makes most sense when the thread and the measure are already clear.

 Finally, hold the reading lightly.
-The Fates in the Greek tradition were powerful but not omnipotent, and the myth is full of heroes who confronted, negotiated with, and occasionally delayed them.
-Astrologically, the Fates asteroids describe your characteristic patterns; they do not predict fixed outcomes.
-The reading tells you the terrain you are working inside.
-What you do with that terrain remains yours.
+The Fates in the Greek tradition were powerful, but this astrological use is symbolic and modern.
+The asteroids can describe characteristic patterns; they do not predict fixed outcomes.

 The Three Fates

 Read in order: Klotho spins, Lachesis measures, Atropos cuts.
-Each describes one phase of the karmic cycle.
+Each offers one symbolic phase of the pattern.

 Klotho